 Students must earn a minimum of 30 credit hours in formal graduate courses approved by the Department of Physics.
 Courses in PHY 598, PHY 599, and all PHY 600 level courses do not count toward this requirement.
 Students must maintain an overall GPA minimum of 3.0 (equivalent to a grade of "B") for all courses leading to the degree.

 All PhD candidates must take and pass the following graduate courses with an average grade equivalent to "B" or higher:

 Of the remaining 12 required credits, student may take only graduate level courses.
 The following two courses are required:

 PHY 503 and 504, as well as any undergraduate courses taken for graduate credits, are excluded.
 Students who must take remedial or undergraduate courses during the first two semesters will require more than two years to complete their course work.

-Within 18 months (three semesters) of enrollment as a full-time graduate student, every student in the PhD track is required to pass the Qualifying Examination.
-Students are permitted a maximum of two attempts, in addition to a free trial exam upon initial enrollment in the department.
+Within 24 months (four semesters) of enrollment as a full-time graduate student, every student in the PhD track is required to pass the Comprehensive Examination.
+Students are permitted a maximum of two attempts.

 Students must choose their Major Professor and PhD committee members by filling out the Thesis Advisor Form no later than 24 months after enrollment in the graduate program.
 The Major Professor (or one of the co-Major Professors) must be a regular faculty member in the Department of Physics.
 The Major Professor must also be a member of the Graduate School Faculty who holds the rank of Assistant Professor or higher.
 Failure to choose an advisor may result in losing Departmental financial support.